Before the lesson

 - The rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.

 - where and how to report concerns and get support with issues online

 Pupils needing extra support: Provide pupils with a scenario for them to then suggest a course of action to.

-Pupils working at greater depth: Encourage them to think carefully about what we mean by cyberbullying and being unkind online and Something that is difficult to achieve. them to think about how they can avoid doing it themselves.
+Pupils working at greater depth: Encourage them to think carefully about what we mean by Bullying that occurs through the internet. and being Being rude, mean or inconsiderate to somebody.
+Another term for ‘the internet’. and challenge them to think about how they can avoid doing it themselves.

 Assessing pupils' progress and understanding

 - Assessment Y3: Safety and the changing body

 - Lesson 1: First Aid: emergencies and calling for help

 - Lesson 2: First Aid: bites and stings